 1 Thessalonians 5:4-8 (NIV) But you, brothers, are not in darkness so that this day should surprise you like a thief.
 5 You are all sons of the light and sons of the day.
 We do not belong to the night or to the darkness.
 6 So then, let us not be like others, who are asleep, but let us be alert and self-controlled.
 7 For those who sleep, sleep at night, and those who get drunk, get drunk at night.
 8 But since we belong to the day, let us be self-controlled, putting on faith and love as a breastplate, and the hope of salvation as a helmet.

-to refer to spiritual virtues essential to living in anticipation of the Lord’s returnDescribeapplication
+Note these three contrasting metaphors Paul used to refer to spiritual virtues essential to living in anticipation of the Lord’s return.
+Describe the application of each.